kgardea0/.RevProject2/README.md

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=Project2)](https://github.com/anuraghazra/github-readme-stats)

-## Group 4 Team Community Chess Tournament
+## Team Vegas Community Chess Tournament

 **Game is in progress.** This is open to ANYONE to play the next move.
 That's the point. :wave:  It's your turn!
 Move a black (solid) piece.